jlchafardet/hangman-csharp/README.md

 - Randomly selects a word from a predefined list or a JSON file.
 - Allows the player to guess letters until they either guess the word or run out of attempts.
 - Displays the fully guessed word if the player wins.
+- **Graphical Hangman**: Displays a graphical representation of the hangman as the player makes incorrect guesses.

 ### How to Play